amirbitran/MCPU/readme.txt

+Creates a grid of simulations with multiple temperatures.
+At each temperature, multiple cores can be run.
+If desired, umbrella sampling can be implemented such that a harmonic term with respect to native contacts is added to the energy of the form:

+U_umbrella = 1/2*K_BIAS*(N - S)^2 (Eq.
+1)

+Where N is the number of native contacts for a proposed configuration, S is the set point, and K_BIAS is the spring constant.
+Umbrella biasing can also be turned off, in which case each core at a given temperature has the same conditions.
+There is also the option of implementing replica exchange, where a core can exchange with its neighbors in the grid along either the temperature and set point directions.

-NOTE: At the moment, this code works for PDB files with up to 4000 atoms and 500 residues.
+NOTE: At the moment, this code works for PDB files with up to 8000 atoms and 1000 residues.
 TO increase this, change the values for MAX_ATPMS and MAXSEQUENCE, respectively, in define.h and recompile

 1. Create necessary input files: